 Of course you do.

-A higher CTR will help you in gaining more traffic for your website and ultimately even better rankings.
+A higher CTR will help you in gaining more traffic (taking into consideration the conversion funnel) for your website and ultimately even better rankings.

 I’m sure that you know the snippet that appears in the search results known as the meta description.

 Here’s an example to help you differentiate between an optimized and unoptimized one.